Cohomotopy and flux quantization in $M$-theory: The unstable obstructions

 \begin{enumerate} \item $\alpha_7$ restricts to ${\rm Sq}^2\iota_5$ on the fiber; \item Under mod 2 reduction, we have that $\rho_2\Gamma_8=p_2^*\gamma_8$, where $\gamma_8\in H^8(W_1;\Z_2)$ restricts to ${\rm Sq}^2{\rm Sq}^1\iota_5$ on the fiber. \end{enumerate}

 \end{proposition} \proof The first two stages coincide with $X_1$ and $X_2$, which were constructed for the prime 2.
 We set $W_1=X_1$ and $W_2=X_2$.
 To get $W_3$, we proceed as follows.
-By successively using the pasting lemma and the two fiber squences for the prime $2$ and $3$, we obtain a pasting diagram
+Let $p:X_2\to K(\Z,4)$ and $p_3:X_3\to X_2$ denote the projections in the Postnikov tower at the prime $2$ and let $q:Y_1\to K(\Z,4)$ denote the projection in the Postnikov tower at the prime 3.
+By successively using the pasting lemma and the two fiber sequences for the prime $2$ and $3$, we obtain a pasting diagram